thebkv/bkv/VBV/01_GEN/01_GEN_36_VBV.md

 | And these are the dukes that came of Esau. | Governance stabilizes and completes. |

 ## DISCIPLE NOTE
-Genesis 36 shows that systems can fully resolve without God’s presence.
-Order, power, and continuity can be achieved through alignment with the world’s architecture.
-This chapter does not condemn that success — it **relativizes it**.
-The covenant path delays visible reward because it is forming something different: a people who can carry Presence rather than merely hold power.
+Genesis 36 shows that situations and conditions can fully resolve without God’s presence.
+Order, power, and continuity can beBut the convenant path is different.
+The covenant path delays visible reward because it is forming something different: a people who can carry Presence rather than merely hold worldly influence.

 # END OF CHAPTER 36